jimregiandrew/quat-orient/README.md

 qu.dist_degrees(q1,[1,0,0,0])
 1.618
 ```
-This quaternion is close to the identity quaternion [1,0,0,0], which effects no change (rotation). q1 rotates the data only by 2*1.618... ~= 3.2 degrees.
-As per data/README.md the phone was mounted, according to my eyechrometer, with this identity orientation - that is so that the phone accelerometer axes match the vehicle axes.
+This quaternion is close to the identity quaternion [1,0,0,0], which effects no change (no rotation).
+As per data/README.md the phone was mounted on this first trip with this identity orientation (according to my eyechrometer) - that is so the phone accelerometer axes are close to the vehicle axes.
+And the estimated quaternion q1, rotates the data only by 2*1.618... ~= 3.2 degrees - which is indeed close to the identity.

-Running the same function for the 2020-10-15-22 data will result in the qaternion
+Running the same function for the second trip (2020-10-15-22) data will result in the qaternion

 ```
 qu.set_fixed_prec_format(4)